-Haruna made her debut in april 2004 in a flute-duo recital playing classical music.
+Haruna was born in Tokyo and began playing the piano at the age of 4.
+At the age of 12, she began playing the flute.
+After graduating from Mushashino Academia Musicae as a classical player, she attended a Jazz pianist Oscar Peterson's show.
+She not only discovered jazz but also decided to focus her career on it.
+In September 2009, she went to New York and took private lessons from the jazz legend Frank Wess.
+She has been taking lesson from him every time she returns to United States.
+Mr. Wess became one of her main influences.
+Haruna made her debut in2004 in a flute-duo recital playing classical music.
 On the following year she joined Tuk Tuk Skip, an Irish-pop band.
-In 2006 she made her first appearances as a leader with a jazz- quartet around Tokyo.
-In that year, she also joined two musical projects as a permanent member, Cichla Temensis; A Progressive-Rock band, and Bellfast; A Folk Metal band.
-In October 2009 she was part of "4°C": a female jazz band who made an appearance in CS Channel Terebi Asahi, on the show Genryu Jazz.
-In 2010, she was the guest performer at a live show with two famous jazz musicians: the bassist Kiyoto Fujiwara and the american pianist Peter Madsen.
+In 2006 she joined two musical projects as a permanent member, Cichla Temensis; A Progressive-Rock band, and Bellfast; A Folk Metal band.
+In 2009 she was part of "4°C": a female jazz band who made an appearance in CS Channel Terebi Asahi, on the show Genryu Jazz.
+In 2010, she was the guest performer at a live show with two famous jazz musicians: the bassist Kiyoto Fujiwara and the pianist Peter Madsen.

 In January 2006 Haruna recorded music for a big scale Automaton clock designed by Hayao Miyazaki which was installed in Nihon Terebi TV Station, telling the time to this day.
 In January 2008,Cichla Temensis released their first CD Another Triangle.
-In February 2009, they released their second Cd Affine Space.
-In the same year, she went into a studio to lay down flute parts for the song "Bonita": a tune recorded by the famous J-Pop band Dragon Ash in their album Freedom.
-In March 2010 she released her First Album as a band leader: Spring Up, released by Urban Jazz-Ichigo Ichie.
-During October 2010 heavy metal band Bellfast released their first CD, Insula Sacra on King Records Label.
+In February 2009, they released their second CD ''Affine Space''.
+In the same year, she went into a studio to lay down flute parts for the song "Bonita": a tune recorded by the famous J-Pop band Dragon Ash in their album ''Freedom''.
+In March 2010 she released her First Album as a band leader: ''Spring Up'', released by Urban Jazz-Ichigo Ichie.
+During October 2010 heavy metal band Bellfast released their first CD, ''Insula Sacra'' on King Records Label.

 In her career, Haruna has obtained awards as a member of the Irish band Tukutukuskip: In 2006 they attained a Grand Prix award in the 5th Kichiyooji Music Festival.
 It was the first time for an instrumental band to earn such recognition.
 In 2007 they also passed an audition from Heaven Artist music Department; becoming a City of Tokyo-Recognized Act for the Promotion of Music.
-Since this, they are allowed to perform in any public space throughout Tokyo.